yjs/docs/api/subdocuments.md

 # Subdocuments

-{% hint style="warning" %}
-This feature will be released on October 1.
-Feedback is welcome!
-{% endhint %}

 Yjs documents can be embedded into shared types.
 This allows you to manage vast amounts of Yjs documents as part of a root document.

 ```javascript